vs dangerous skillshot lane

 Therefore, Keep it in mind as a possibility, but don't be too caught up about not being able to utilise this.

 This requires abusing your 3.5s mark time to the full.
-By waiting, you allow your to come back off CD, adding more damage to your rotation, that many don't expect.
+By waiting, you allow your sigil of silence to come back off CD, adding more damage to your rotation, that many don't expect.

 A lot easier to pull off with modest CDR - read: blue buff.
 Best used as a sudden aggressive move - the CDR means you don't need to wait to launch a killing offensive in most cases, although its still a good habit to get into.